 History of the Moor Pool Estate

-The Moor Pool Estate was the vision of John Sutton Nettlefold, Chair of the Housing Committee in Birmingham.
-The architects who built the estate were Martin & Martin, who built around 500 houses over 54 acres between 1907 and 1912, the Hall itself completed in 1910.
+The Moor Pool Estate was the vision of John Sutton Nettlefold (1866-1930), Chair of the Housing Committee in Birmingham.
+His vision was inspired by the Garden City Movement, as pioneered by Ebenezer Howard (1850-1928).
+This aimed to combine the benefits of both the countryside and the town to create an ideal place to live.
+The architects who built the estate were Martin & Martin, who built around 500 houses over 54 acres between 1907 and 1912, the Hall itself officially opening on the 5th November 1910.
 John Sutton Nettlefold became a key figure in the history of public housing in Birmingham, signalling the growing emergence of local government in the town planning process.

 “It is fortunately becoming more and more recognised every day that open spaces are necessary to the health of the town, as streets are to its traffic.”
 J S Nettlefold, 1908.

-The estate has about 6 different property types but these are then also seperated further, under-going a wide variety of different treatments to add variety to the street.
+The estate was designed around six different property types, which have diversified further, under-going a wide variety of different treatments to add variety to the street.
 It would have been so easy to have built each house of the same type with the same format but instead houses side by side can be quite different.
 All of the houses were designed in the Arts and Crafts style, these buildings often included sculpture and carved or tiled decoration.
 Another defining feature of this style of architecture was an interest in the vernacular.
-Architects chose to use traditional styles and local materials to construct houses that would not conflict with their surroundings, but at the same time be original and contemporary for the time.
+Architects chose to use traditional styles and local, high quality materials to construct houses that would not conflict with their surroundings, but at the same time be original and contemporary for the time.